 “I have learned to be proud of who I am and surrounded myself with good people who uplift me and want me to succeed,” she said, “I must remember that not everyone has good intent or a bigger vision.”

-Cooper ended her interview with, “True inclusion determines how healthy community functions and when people actually contribute to what the feel of the culture and make up of their town includes, the level of community support occurs.
-In businesses, in service and how their neighborhoods are taken care of.”
+Cooper ended her interview with, “True inclusion determines how a healthy community functions and when people actually contribute to what the feel of the culture and make up of their town includes, the level of community support occurs; in businesses, in service and how their neighborhoods are taken care of.”

 Bio: Shelja Touri is an award-winning diversity and inclusion champion in Evesham Township and the founder of the Diversity and Equal Opportunity Network, DEON.